-One of the most popular threads on the Mommysavers Discussion Forums has been how to make homemade laundry detergent.
-It's a frugal DIY project that so many of our members have discovered to help save loads and loads of money (pun intended).
+One of the most popular threads on the mommysavers Discussion Forums has been how to make homemade laundry detergent.
+It's a frugal diy project that so many of our members have discovered to help save loads and loads of money (pun intended).

-Our member Ellie Mae describes how she does makes her own homemade laundry detergent and answers reader questions here: Savings on Homemade Laundry Detergent is HUGE!.
+Our member Ellie Mae describes how she does makes her own homemade laundry detergent and answers reader questions here: savings on Homemade Laundry Detergent is HUGE!.
 Ellie Mae estimates that with each detergent batch she makes at home, she saves over $40.

-- 2 Bars of Lever 2000 Soap (Ellie Mae has used Coast and Dial soaps, but found that Lever 2000 works the best)
+- 2 bars of Lever 2000 Soap (Ellie Mae has used Coast and Dial soaps, but found that Lever 2000 works the best)

 - 5 gallon bucket with lid

 - Boil 8 cups of water.
 After the water is boiling, slowly add the shredded soap.
 Be careful so it doesn't boil over.
 Reduce heat and stir until soap shavings have dissolved (about 5 minutes or so).

-Put 3 gallons of water in bucket, add borax and washing soda then stir.
+- Put 3 gallons of water in bucket, add borax and washing soda then stir.
 Add the soapy hot water to bucket and stir again.